LINBIT/windrbd/README.md

 Microsoft Windows NT Kernel API.

-DRBD itself is used to build High Availability clusters by replicating contents of one block device over a network to (up to 31) other nodes.
+DRBD itself is used to build High Availability clusters by replicating contents of block devices over a network to (up to 31) other nodes.

 WinDRBD is based on DRBD 9.
-It was originally started by Korean company Mantech and later rewritten by an Austrian programmer called Johannes Thoma for Linbit.
+It was originally started by Korean company Mantech and was later rewritten by an Austrian programmer called Johannes Thoma for Linbit.

 DRBD devices are exported as SCSI disks as soon as the resource